I am interested in creating powerful objects that live in the real (non-digital) world with weight and age.

 My artworks embody multiple dualities that challenge the relationship between perception and actuality.
-They appear geometrically precise, yet a closer look reveals they are made up of raw unapologetically imperfect manual etchings, marks and gouges.
-The objects have a timelessness, sometimes feeling as if they are a significant ancient artifact and yet modern at the same time.
+They appear geometrically precise, yet a closer look reveals them to be made up of raw, unapologetically imperfect manual etchings, marks and gouges.
+They have a deliberate timelessness, feeling as if they could be significant ancient artifacts and yet modern at the same time.

-The word "mandala" is a classical Sanskrit word that loosely translated means "circle."
-A mandala is far more than a simple shape, though.
-It represents wholeness, and can be seen as a model for the organizational structure of life itself - a cosmic diagram that reminds us of our relation to the infinite, the world that extends both beyond and within our bodies and minds.
-Describing both material and nonmaterial realities, the circle appears in all aspects of our lives: from the orbits and shape of planets, stars and moons, to the cells composed of molecules composed of atoms that make us and everything around us.
+I often incorporate geometry into my work, but it’s the circle that I return to most for its pure form and meaning.
+It can be seen as a model for the organizational structure of life itself.
+The circle is a diagram that reminds us of our relation to the infinite; the world that extends both beyond and within our bodies and minds.
+Describing both material and non-material realities, the circle appears in all aspects of our lives; from the orbits and shape of suns, planets and moons, to the cells composed of molecules composed of atoms that make us and everything around us.

 © Curtis R. Olson I 2016 - 2019